Tunguska Nature Reserve: History

 A number of archaeological sites from the Neolithic Period (3,000-4,000 BC) have been identified on the site, with stone tools, ceramics and bone fragments.

 Ecoeducation and access

 As a strict nature reserve, the Tunguska Reserve is mostly closed to the general public, although scientists and those with 'environmental education' purposes can make arrangements with park management for visits.
-There are four 'ecotourist' routes in the reserve, however, that are open to the public, but require permits to be obtained in advance.
+There are four 'ecotourist' routes in the reserve that are open to the public but require permits to be obtained in advance.
 All four lead to the presumed site of the meteor explosion.
 The main office is in the city of Vanavara.
 There are several flights per week to Vanavara from Krasnoyarsk.